 If you’ve acquired a big number of used flower pots and planters, you’re possibly contemplating re-using them for your next container planting set.
 This is a perfect way to be frugal yet maintaining a vibrant and diverse selection of plants, but reusing containers may be an problem when you disinfect them.

-When you grow on a budget or just don’t want to keep recycling soil with each session, the soil may be reused but it takes some care.
+When you grow cannabis indoors in a grow room on a budget or just don’t want to keep recycling soil with each session, the soil may be reused but it takes some care.
 If performed poorly you will substantially reduce the yields by reusing the dirt.
 Large volumes of nutrients are withdrawn from the growing medium during-harvest, which is why replenishing of the soil is important.
 It would offer plants the possibility to thrive in it again.

 Cleaning your pots helps keep your plants healthy.
 You wouldn’t put new food in a container that had just held moldy leftovers.
 Don’t do that to your cannabis plants, either!
 Give them a clean, fresh, sterile home.
 That will help keep you from losing a harvest to a completely preventable disease.